dancergraham/eps-to-png-converter/README.md

 ## Convert EPS to PNG

+⚠️WARNING doesn't work - built as a challenge in response to (this toot)[https://mastodon.social/@AlSweigart/114094567662879884]

 To convert an EPS file to a PNG file using the `eps_to_png.py` script, follow these steps:

 1. Ensure you have Python installed on your system.